The Enduring ICT Challenge

 - Work with a trusted technology advisor.
 Technology service providers are usually best placed to understand what is coming down the line, and also how to match technology with what the company is trying to achieve.
 Even companies with the luxury of a CIO will find this valuable because service providers have a broad view of both the ICT industry and the particular vertical in which the client operates.

 - Make sure you know what current assets can do; don’t be in too much of a hurry.
 In the software space, it’s frequently the case that existing packages have a range of tools and add-ons that aren’t fully appreciated.
 For example, Office 365 isn’t just e-mail; there are some 40 apps in the suite.
 Here’s where a trusted technology advisor can help you find apps that don’t need to be bought and that are already integrated into what is there.
-I often see companies wanting to buy something to which they already have access.
+We often see companies wanting to buy something to which they already have access.

 - Start with the basics.
 When looking at unbundling legacy systems, begin with the basic infrastructure.
 Just as when one is building a house, it’s best to begin at the foundations and work upwards.
 Adopting a modular approach makes a lot of sense, and will allow for a methodical implementation of a strategy, and will also, by design, cater for change.